 Step 2.
-In the new emerging window, select Check & fix detected errors and click Start button.
+In the new emerging window, select Check & fix detected errors and click the Start button.
 Please wait patiently until it finishes the job.
 If any error is found, Partition Wizard will try its best to fix it.

-Now it is time to test whether there are bad sectors on the drive bringing Steam disk write error Windows 10/8/7.
+Now it is time to test whether there are bad sectors on the drive bringing Steam disk write error to Windows 10/8/7.

 Step 3.
 Select the disk that has Steam installed and reports Steam disk write error and then choose Surface Test from the Check Partition group.

 Step 4.
 In the new emerging window, click Start Now on the top right corner to begin the check.
 Note that if there are read errors found, they will be marked with red color.
 On the contrary, if no bad sector is found, all will be marked with green.

-If no error is found, go back to Steam and see if Steam game update stuck still.
+If no error is found, go back to Steam and see if the Steam game update is stuck still.

-But if a lot of errors are found, your drive looks like a failing disk, which may be responsible for Steam downloading/upgrading error.
+If a lot of errors are found and your drive looks like a failing disk, this may be responsible for the Steam downloading/upgrading error.
 In this case, it is better for you to back up data on the drive as soon as possible and then replace the drive.
 Luckily, MiniTool Partition Wizard Free is also capable of doing this work.

 Step 1.
 At the disk map error, select the hard drive which has Steam installed and choose Copy Disk from the left action panel.